Eniii68/Template-HsH/README.md

 ```

 ### TexLive

-TexLive does not have this functionallaty build-in.
+TexLive does not have this functionality built-in.

-## Bibtex errors
+## BibTeX errors

 > Sorry, but BibTeX did not succeed